guillaume-gc/foundry-vtt-macro-ts/README.md

 # How to use

+> [!NOTE]
+> Macro prefix can be used to give information about their system compatibility.

+## Javascript compiled files

-To use these macros in Foundry VTT, follow these steps:
+The easiest way to those macros in Foundry VTT is to follow those steps:

 1. Navigate to the `dist` folder within the project root files.
 2. Navigate into the sub-folders named after the macro you want to use.
 3. You can directly copy the `index.js` file content to a FoundryVTT macro.

-> [!NOTE]
-> Macro prefix can be used to give information about their system compatibility.
+4. (optional) Apply configuration changes.
+Configuration are usually present in a `config.ts` file, and its content can be used with a commentary (exemple `// src/macro/pf1-metamorph/config.ts` in `dist/pf1-metamorph` )

+## Typescript files

+Typescript files are in the `src` folder.

+After making your chance, run the `yarn run esbuild:run` command (yarn 4 must be installed).
+It will updates files in the `dist` folder.
+To use them, simply follow steps in the "Javascript compiled files section".

 # Thanks